Where can I find a tap water report for my part of Spain?

 Is the water safe in your part of Spain?

 We collected over 100 reports from people living in Spain on tap water quality in each area.
 Search for your city/region here.

 Why does the water taste so much chlorine?

-To deliver safe and clean drinking water to your faucet, free chlorine or in some cases chloramine is added.
+To deliver safe and clean drinking water to your faucet, free chlorine or in some cases (Madrid) chloramine is added.
 The chlorine has no impact on your health, but may give the water a poor taste and smell.
 The amount of chlorine added varies significantly by location and time of the year as well as the water source, temperature and other factors.
 Therefore the taste also varies a lot throughout the year.